Updated on June 10, 2021

 But remember, cloud CRMs take fewer upfront investments.
 And more subscription options, such as monthly, annual, and quarterly subscriptions, are the brownie points.

-Your subscription package level, data and records volume, and the add-ons you need can influence your service level costs.
+Your subscription package level, data and records volume, and the add-ons you need can influence your service level CRM investment costs.

 In a Software-as-a-Service (SaaS) model like Ingage, you can avail of various tiers of the CRM.
 Every plan will have a bundle of advanced features and capabilities.
 For instance, the modules can enhance from Lite to Plus to Professional to Enterprise.

 So, the higher the level of your choice, the higher the price as well.